LAST REVIEWED Jan 04 2021 9 MIN READ

 Flat rate: fixed charge that doesn’t vary, regardless of plan size

-Fees matter to employers, but they really matter for employees, as the example in this post about the cost of hidden fees illustrates.
+Fees matter to employers, but they really matter for employees.
 Even a 1.0% increase in fees can have a significant impact on an employee’s retirement investment balance.

 When considering the fees for a 401(k) plan, look at the expense ratio which a plan charges their shareholders.
 The expense ratio is an annual calculation that divides a fund’s operating expenses by the average dollar value of the assets under management.